steffrahaim/lumen-marketing/wp-content/themes/leftside/readme.txt

 = Menu title =
 You can change the menu title via WordPress Dashboard > Appearance > Customize.

+= Blog =
+You can set a page title and content above your posts via WordPress Dashboard > Appearance > Customize.

+And you can change the way how posts are displayed via WordPress Dashboard > Appearance > Customize.

 == Copyright ==